-There are also a couple of nervines that are more sleep specific like Valerian
+There are also a couple of nervines that are more sleep specific and sedative like Valerian

 which have traditionally been used together in sleep blends for many years.
 Both of these herbs are very effective at calming nervousness and anxiety, but Valerian specifically does this by increasing the levels of GABA in the brain which quiet the neurons in the central nervous system.
 A little quieting of the brain when the light goes off sure helps!
 I don’t recommend taking more than a small amount of Hops/Valarian combo during the day as it can be sedating, but brewing up a pot of this tea in the evening is quite effective!
 If you don’t want to be consuming much liquid before bed, you can find tincture blends such as the Deep Sleep Elixir